Undergraduate Types of Aid

 *Income includes wages, interest, dividends, capital gain, etc. Soka provides prorated awards for students who come from families with higher income levels and/or have significant assets.

-Students who receive any combination of Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Cal Grant, and Soka Opportunity Scholarship funds will see a reduction in the actual Soka Opportunity Scholarship award by the amount(s) awarded through Pell, FSEOG, and Cal Grant.
-Soka’s policy is to apply these funds towards tuition charges before awarding the Soka Opportunity Scholarship.
+Students who receive any combination of Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Cal Grant, and Soka Opportunity Grant funds will see a reduction in the actual Soka Opportunity Grant award by the amount(s) awarded through Pell, FSEOG, and Cal Grant.
+Soka’s policy is to apply these funds towards tuition charges before awarding the Soka Opportunity Grant.
 The end result is that the tuition will be fully covered by the combination of these funds.

-Eligibility for the SOS is determined by your financial aid application.
-Domestic students are required to complete the Free Application for Federal Student Aid (FAFSA) and international students should complete Soka’s Financial Aid Application for International Students.
+Eligibility for the Soka Opportunity Grant is determined by your financial aid application.
+Domestic students are required to complete the Free Application for Federal Student Aid (FAFSA), international students should complete Soka’s Financial Aid Application for International Students, and the Dream Financial Aid Application for Dreamer students.

 Soka University scholarships are available to all domestic, international, and dreamers who qualify.
 Eligibility requirements for outside scholarships vary, please check with each outside scholarship for criteria.